Stronghold (2001 video game): Story

+The game opens with a small backstory; the King, who is abroad invading an unnamed Barbarian homeland, was taken prisoner abroad.

-The game opens with the King being taken hostage by four tyrants: Duc de Puce (known as The Rat), Duc Beauregard (The Snake), Duc Truffe (The Pig), and Duc Volpe (The Wolf).
-Britain's nobility ride to meet with the tyrants to pay ransom, but are ambushed and killed along the way.
+In his absence, the kingdom has been invaded and divided by four tyrants: Duc de Puce (known as The Rat), Duc Beauregard (The Snake), Duc Truffe (The Pig), and Duc Volpe (The Wolf).
+Various nobles loyal to the King and country try to end the fighting, but they are ambushed and killed.
 Only three nobles survive: the intelligent Lord Woolsack, the brash Sir Longarm, and the unnamed player character, whose father was among the slain nobles.
 Against his better judgement, Woolsack assigns the player to create a fort and begin gathering supplies.
 However, an impatient Longarm sends secret instructions to begin testing de Puce's defences.
-When some of de Puce's scouts escape, the player character chooses to pursue them, inadvertently invading de Puce's lands and triggering a war.
+When some of de Puce's scouts escape, the player character chooses to pursue them, inadvertently revealing their presence to Duc de Puce and triggering a war.

 The player pushes further into de Puce's lands thanks to help from minor lords rising up against him, and Beauregard.
 However, Beauregard betrays the player and takes de Puce's lands for his own.
 Longarm manages to capture de Puce's castle, and the player fortifies it.
 When de Puce attempts to recapture it, he is killed in the siege.

 Following this, the player and Longarm begin to take Beauregard's lands, while Woolsack opens a second front against Truffe.
 Longarm leaves the front to negotiate for the King's release, and while he is gone Truffe captures and kills Woolsack.
 When Volpe's heavily armoured swordsmen begin assisting Beauregard, a group of monks gives the player crossbows, allowing them to defeat the swordsmen and siege Beauregard's castle, killing him in combat.

 The player begins to march into Truffe's lands, however, the initial invasion goes poorly, and they are forced to hide deep in Truffe's territory.
 The monks give the player new devices in exchange for helping defend their monastery.
 With the help of the monks and a returning Longarm, the player is able to siege Truffe's castle and kill him.

 With the king back in Britain, the player and Longarm begin to advance upon Volpe's territories.
 Many territories, sick of Volpe's rule, begin to turn against him as well.
 Volpe reveals to the player that he was the one who killed their father and challenges the player to face him at his castle.
 Finally meeting the King, he wants to see the player in battle and gives them command over his armies.
 The player manages to take Volpe's castle and stabs him in the stomach before pushing him off the walls, seemingly to his death.
 The King is put back on his throne, and everyone lives happily ever after.